Kaitlyn44/gitCourse/docs.md

-This is the mind reading helmet.
+This is the new, improved mind-reading helmet.
 It allows you to hear the thoughts of the people around you.

 Thoughts will be transmitted in your ear as sounds.